 It honestly felt like we compared every single dishwasher that exists in the world.
 So, after all of that research, we opted for this Bosch Series 6 ActiveWater Fully integrated dishwasher (SMV69P50EU) which we purchased at AO.com.

 First off, let’s start with the most important part – do we actually like our new dishwasher?

-We opted for a high quality (and fairly expensive) dishwasher for two reasons.
-Firstly, we figured that dishwashers are standard sizes so that we can keep it and refit it in our new kitchen when we get round to buying one!
+We opted for a high-quality (and fairly expensive) dishwasher for two reasons.
+Firstly, we figured that dishwashers are standard sizes so that we can keep it and refit it in our new kitchen when we get around to buying one!

-Secondly, we know that we’re the slowest DIYers on the planet (or at least on the internet) so we already know that it’ll take us years to get round to a full-on kitchen renovation which is why it makes sense to invest in something high quality now.
+Secondly, we know that we’re the slowest DIYers on the planet (or at least on the internet), so we already know that it’ll take us years to get around to a full-on kitchen renovation, which is why it makes sense to invest in something high quality now.

 I have to admit that as soon as I found out that something like this even existed, I had to have it.

 There are slightly more basic dishwashers with a dot projected onto the floor showing the dishwasher is on.
 Is it worth paying extra for the time (and current programme) projection?
 I love it, and in my opinion, it totally is, but I guess that’s down to personal preference.

 I love how there’s so much in this dishwasher that can be adjusted.
 It makes it so flexible and really easy to adjust – everything that’s red can be adjusted – you can lower parts, fold away bits and even tilt the top basket, which is great if you’re washing larger items.

 We rarely used our large pasta dishes because we were too lazy to wash them by hand but now even they fit in our new dishwasher!